 The tutorial materials and the scripts that are used to create the virtual machines configured as single-node Spark clusters will be published to a public GitHub repository, so you’ll be able to create environments identical to the ones you use in the tutorial by running the scripts even after the tutorial session completes.

-Mario Inchiosa is a principal software engineer at Microsoft, where he focuses on delivering parallelized, scalable advanced analytics integrated with the R language.
+Mario Inchiosa is a principal software engineer at Microsoft, where he focuses on scalable machine learning and AI.
 Previously, Mario served as Revolution Analytics’s chief scientist; analytics architect in IBM’s Big Data organization, where he worked on advanced analytics in Hadoop, Teradata, and R; US chief scientist in Netezza Labs, bringing advanced analytics and R integration to Netezza’s SQL-based data warehouse appliances; US chief science officer at NuTech Solutions, a computer science consultancy specializing in simulation, optimization, and data mining; and senior scientist at BiosGroup, a complexity science spin-off of the Santa Fe Institute.
 Mario holds bachelor’s, master’s, and PhD degrees in physics from Harvard University.
 He has been awarded four patents and has published over 30 research papers, earning publication of the year and open literature publication excellence awards.

 Vanja Paunić is a data scientist on the Azure Machine Learning team at Microsoft.
 Previously, Vanja was a research scientist in the field of bioinformatics, where she published on uncertainty in genetic data, genetic admixture, and prediction of genes.
 She holds a PhD in computer science with a focus on data mining from the University of Minnesota.